ben/ben.github.com/pp/index.md

 [![](images/gym.jpg)](images/gym.jpg)

-We couldn't be happier with [Intrepid Fitness][intrepid], the gym right around the corner from our house.
+We couldn't be happier with [Intrepid Athletics][intrepid], the gym right around the corner from our house.
 We grownups run our metcons there, but we also send the kids for young adventurer preparedness training.
 Also in this category is [Trackers Earth][trackers], an outdoor school which the kids *adore.*
 Every Thursday we send them out to the woods at 9am, and every Thursday at 5pm they come back filthy, exhausted, and proud of what they've done – making fires and shelters, using a knife, and tracking coyotes through the woods.